cg7346/Project-Based-Planning/artifact/Sell-IT Customer Relationship Management (CRM).md

 ## **Selected Methodology: Feature Driven Development (FDD)**

-We chose FDD because it most closely aligns with Sell-IT’s ideal modular design.
+We chose FDD because it most closely aligns with Sell-IT's ideal modular design.
 Each iteration of the process would allow the team to meet with customers to receive feedback, molding the product to exactly what the market wants.
 At the end of each iteration working software is delivered, so as soon as the minimal viable product is working, it is available to the customers.
 FDD also allows for the company to emulate startup culture while being an older company having to integrate with legacy software.
-Developers do not have to be meeting everyday and looking over each other's shoulder, but still can change their design based on changing requirements rather easily.
+Developers do not have to be meeting everyday and looking over each other\'s shoulder, but still can change their design based on changing requirements rather easily.
 FDD also makes expansion of the team easy; as the project grows and more customers are acquired the team will need to expand too.

 ### **Potential Risks**